wtsi-hgi/bsub_jupyter_lab/README.md

 # example install of a package in local_libs directory without Bioconductor:
 install.packages("anocva", lib=local_libs)

-# test that libraries are there and loaded corretly
+# test that libraries are there and loaded correctly
 library(purrr)
 library(anocva)
 # check that local_libs directory indeeed has `purrr` and `anocva` dirs:
 list.files(local_libs)

+# in future sessions, don't forget to use .libPaths(local_libs) before loading these libraries.
 ```

 #### python libraries